grz0zrg/fas/README.md

 Granular synthesis implementation is less optimal than additive synthesis but has good performances.

+The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried in a browser by opening the `lab/granular/algorithm.html`, it should always be up-to-date

 **Note** : Monophonic mode granular synthesis is not implemented.

+**Note** : Real-time grain sample change on note-on may result in crackles, this is an implementation issue, FAS abruptly end the grain whose sample changed (the new grain directly replace the old one).

 #### Window type

-The grains window/envelope type is defined as a channel dependent settings, FAS allow the selection of 13 envelopes, they can be visualized in a browser by opening the `labs/envs.html` file.
+The grains window/envelope type is defined as a channel dependent settings, FAS allow the selection of 13 envelopes, they can be visualized in a browser by opening the `lab/envs.html` file.

 #### RGBA interpretation